Kazuki-tam/vitam/README.md

 ## Notes

 This starter template doesn't support Internet Explorer.
+Feel free to use this template.

 ## Contributes